charliecog/hobNode/README.md

   `{"name":"Jammie Dodger","img":"www.test.com/dodger","RDT":6}`

-  "name": The biscuit name
+  "name": The biscuit name (string up to 50 characters)

-  "img": A url to a hosted image of the biscuit
+  "img": A url to a hosted image of the biscuit (url starting with `http://` or `https://`)

-  "RDT": Recommended dunking time - a number in seconds
+  "RDT": Recommended dunking time - a number in seconds (0-99)

 * **Success Response:**